SidhraFernando-Plant/VibeCheck/README.md

 # VibeCheck - s3873756
 Sidhra Fernando-Plant

+Completed as an assignment as part of the subject Further Web Programming in Bachelor of Computer Science (RMIT)

 ## References
 The following course materials were used in the making of this project